royojeda/wheres-waldo-api/README.md

 - **Predictable routing**.
 Following REST conventions, the routes are simplified to Create, Read, and Update actions on the domain models.
 This makes it easily understandable for developers who are familiar with REST design.

 - **Security with the Rails session cookie**.
 In an effort to prevent tampering with the models' values, some key-value pairs are set and read in the session.
 As an example, users are not allowed to make guesses unless `session[:timer_started]` is true.
-It will only have the desired value if the client made the appropriate request to trigger the start of a timer that happens whenever a Game instance is created.
+It will only have the desired value if the client makes the appropriate request to trigger the start of a timer that happens whenever a Game instance is created.

 - **User guess evaluation algorithm**.
 A custom algorithm for determining the correctness of a user's guess is written on the Character model.
-While exact values of x and y coordinates are saved for each Character, the user's guess will be accepted if it's close enough to the exact answer by using a variable `scale_factor`.
-This scale factor, along with some computations, can check whether a user's guess is correct or incorrect regardless of the actual size of the main image in the user's device.
-This means that the algorithm works for any screen resolution from narrow mobile displays to wide desktop monitors.
+While exact values of x and y coordinates are saved for each Character, the user's guess will be accepted if it's close enough to the exact answer by using a variable called `scale_factor`.
+This scale factor, along with some computations, can check whether a user's guess is correct or incorrect, regardless of the actual size of the main image on the user's device.
+This means that the algorithm works for any screen resolution, from narrow mobile displays to wide desktop monitors.

 ---

 ## Reflections

-Initially, I had difficulty in conceptualizing the models needed for this application.
-I had always previously put all of the business logic on the front-end when developing JavaScript/React web applications.
-Eventually, I arrived at the current implementation and am reasonable pleased to have met the project requirements.
+Initially, I had difficulty conceptualizing the models needed for this application.
+I had always previously put all of the business logic on the front-end when developing JavaScript and React web applications.
+Eventually, I arrived at the current implementation and am reasonably pleased to have met the project requirements.

-It has been a few months since I worked with Rails as I spent recent time deep-diving into JavaScript and then familiarizing with React.
-During this time, I realized increasingly just how much faster Rails is able to accelerate the development process by enforcing its conventions
+It has been a few months since I worked with Rails, as I spent recent time deep-diving into JavaScript and then familiarizing myself with React.
+During this time, I realized just how much faster Rails is able to accelerate the development process by enforcing its conventions.